RWinterburn/PP1/README.md

 The only bugs I got were unclosed elements and stray tags.
 Some titles weren't formatted correctly which you can see here.
 At first the webpage was not valid as seen by this screenshot here ![image](documents/errors-validation.png "errors validation")

 I ran into another problem on my Github, I had made a previous account called "Twinwinter" on my email address robertwinterburn@hotmail.co.uk and I had made a new account to make my name a bit more professional and readable (RWinterburn) but when I started making commits they came from "Twinwinter" on one and "RWinterburn" from another I don't know wether it was to do with me from switching from gitpod.io and codeanywhere to VScode need to figure this problem out for future developments as I haven't figured it out yet.
+So you will see commits from both of my Github accounts.

 # Deployment and Development

+### Deployment

+To deploy the website the user must
+*Log in to Github.com.
+*Go to "settings".
+*Click "pages" under "codes and automation".
+*Select "deploy from a branch" and select the "main" branch.
+*Then select "/(root)"
+*Click "save" to save the Github page source.
+*Go to "code".
+*Click on the yellow circle on the page repository.
+*You will see the backend working on building the website when this is complete go to "settings" *Click "pages"
+*You should see the website link https://rwinterburn.github.io/PP1/ *Click on the link and you will see the website.

+### Development
+For future development go to https://github.com/RWinterburn/PP1 *Click the green "code" button.
+*Copy the URL
+*Go to your cloud based coding site. e.g. Code Anywhere or Gitpod.io *click on "new workspace".
+*Paste in the repository URL
+*Click create and it will create the code space for you.

+#### VSCode Development
+*Click the green "code" button.
+*Copy the URL
+*Open "command palette in VSCode (CTRL + SHIFT + P) *Click the option "Git Clone"
+*Click "clone from Github"
+*Paste in the Repository URL
+*Hit Enter
+*A window will pop up on your computer asking you to choose you repository destination, choose an appropriate folder.
+*Select the repository destination and the workspace will click open.
+*You may get the option saying "Do you trust this author? click Yes"